paulkamsteeg/ru-ai-pacman/1-python/python-2.md

 Now, our code runs just fine.
 The output should be 5.385164807134504 (the closest AH is about 5.39 units from the TK).

-### Problem 3 (for submission)
+### Assignment 3 (for submission)

 The file `albert2.py` contains a different piece of code with an error.
 Running the code as-is results in a stacktrace.
 It is up to you to use the debugging features discussed above to find the error in the code and fix it, so that the desired result is given.
-You should upload the corrected `albert2.py` file as the solution to this problem.
+You should upload the corrected `albert2.py` file as the solution to this assignment.

 The program presented in the file also uses the Albert Heijn class, but for a different purpose.
 Namely, it tries to find the path along all of the Albert Heijns with the minimum total distance.
 The start of the path can be any of the Albert Heijns.